 Undergraduate Research Programs

 CLP encourages students who are interested in working on biomedical research problems across disciplinary boundaries to participate in the Institute’s undergraduate research programs.
 Students quickly become part of research teams and form relationships with peers and faculty mentors.
 CLP undergraduate researchers have the opportunity to showcase their work at the annual CLP Undergraduate Research Forum.
-80% of CLP undergraduate researchers are pursuing doctoral, medical, or joint degrees at leading graduate programs and medical schools.
+More than 80% of CLP undergraduate programs alumni are pursuing doctoral, medical, or joint degrees at leading graduate programs and medical schools.

 CLP Lambert Fellows Program (Academic Year & Summer Funding)